How Does the Fundamental View Look Now for Zscaler Inc. (ZS)?

-Zscaler Inc. (ZS) was reported 2.27% up in market trading on Tuesday.
-At $137.99 per share, the company is currently around 196.75% up year to date in the stock market.
-At the time of writing, Zscaler Inc. (ZS) has a market cap of $17.75 billion.
-The average transaction volume for ZS over the past month (3109125 shares per day) is trailing its average daily volume over the past year by 5.14, which suggests market participants have been more active in this stock of late.
+Zscaler Inc. (ZS) was reported 1.50% up in market trading on Tuesday.
+At $140.49 per share, the company is currently around 202.13% up year to date in the stock market.
+At the time of writing, Zscaler Inc. (ZS) has a market cap of $18.17 billion.
+The average transaction volume for ZS over the past month (2909160 shares per day) is trailing its average daily volume over the past year by -1.4, which suggests market participants have been less active in this stock of late.

 Looking at Key Indicators